-Floyd Mayweather is still good enough to go toe-to-toe with the current welterweight number one Errol Spence Jr., according to a recent sparring partner.
+According to a recent sparring partner, Floyd Mayweather is still good enough to go toe-to-toe with the current welterweight number one Errol Spence Jr.

 Denis Douglin received a late-night phone call from Mayweather over the summer and found himself hanging in the five-weight champion’s world-famous Las Vegas Gym soon after.

 Mayweather wanted to go a few rounds.
-Douglin is convinced the ‘Money’ man has still got it at 43.
+Douglin is convinced the ‘Money’ man still has it at 43.
 In fact, ‘Momma’s Boy’ says the boxer-turned-trainer can tackle the unification title holder if he wanted to.

-The pair have previously spent time in the gym before Mayweather fought in Japan.
+The pair had previously spent time in the gym before Mayweather fought in Japan.
 Douglin described just how good the legend still is.

 “The last time we sparred was probably three years ago for his exhibition match in Asia,” said Douglin in an interview via Vegas Insider.
 “I kind of felt like he was slowing down a little bit.